Babies cry in the womb and 18 other surprising facts I learned when I became a dad

 Sources: March of Dimes, “Origins: How the Nine Months Before Birth Shape the Rest of Our Lives”

-The more social support a mom has, the heavier (and healthier) her baby tends to be.
+The more social support a mum has, the heavier (and healthier) her baby tends to be.

 Having less of a certain stress hormone called cortisol around might also benefit the baby.